Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/xia/xia-distribution.md

 The Matriarch came closer now, just in time for Du to wrap up his internal graphs of the tower malfunction.
 She extended her arms in a sign of warm greeting as her voice boomed beneath her trunk.

-> “Kanghui Du!
+> “Kang Hui Du!
 My favorite distribution!” she bellowed.
 “How is the connection?"

 “Matriarch!”
 Du bowed his head in a courtesan gesture.
 “I am just investigating the weave's stability.
 We have some slight fluctuations.
 It will be quickly remedied.
 How farest thee, Matriarch?”